 How does Directors and Officers insurance work?

-Members of a board of directors will be making a flurry of decisions that will have a profound impact on a company.
+Company officers and board of directors’ members make a flurry of decisions that have a profound impact on a company.
 Some of these decisions will be difficult and will have an impact on many interested parties.
-Put simply, not every decision a board makes is going to sit well with everyone.
+Put simply, not every decision is going to sit well with everyone.

-If a board of directors makes a decision that could potentially harm another party, that party can turn around and sue not only the company but the directors and officers themselves.
-Because directors and officers can be sued personally, this can result in the personal assets of such directors and officers being at risk.
+If a board of directors or a company officer takes an action that harms another party, that party can turn around and sue not only the company but the directors and officers themselves.
+Because directors and officers can be sued personally, this can result in their personal assets being put at risk.
 This is where the D&O insurance comes into play.
 It insures directors and officers against such risks.

-What if a company makes it a point to protect their Directors and Officers by indemnifying them in the event of such a lawsuit?
-D&O coverage also insures companies from going out of pocket to reimburse directors and officers by indemnifying the company in that case.
-Either way, the insurance sees to it that neither a director, officer or the company itself is left holding the bag.
+What if a company makes it a point to protect their directors and officers by indemnifying them in the event of a lawsuit?
+In this case D&O insurance indemnifies companies when they go out of pocket to cover their directors and officers.
+Either way, the Directors & Officers Insurance sees to it that neither a director, officer or the company itself is left holding the bag.

 Side A D&O Coverage

-Nine times out of ten, a company will cover costs to defend company officers if a claim is levied and needs to be defended.
+Nine times out of ten, a company will cover the costs to defend directors and officers if a claim is levied and needs to be defended.
 If the suit is lost, the company will typically cover the damages as well…. nine times out of ten.
-But what if there is a situation where the company can’t indemnify an officer in this situation?
+But what if there is a situation where the company can’t indemnify a director or officer?

-This is where Side A coverage with a D&O policy would kick in.
+This is where Side A coverage of a D&O policy would kick in.
 Since the director or officer would not be indemnified in certain scenarios, the Side A coverage steps into the gap to cover defense costs and potential damages for which a director and officer would be liable.
-As mentioned, in absence of such coverage, if the company is not in a position to indemnify, the officer is on the hook for defense and damages costs.
-Hence, this puts the personal assets of directors and officers at risk.
+As mentioned, in absence of such coverage, if the company is not in a position to indemnify, the officer is on the hook for defense and damages.

 Side B D&O Coverage